aaikedw/fada-import-specs/FADA-import-specs-new.md

 ### 6.3 Synchronise the staging database with the production database
 In parallel to the developments of the FADA import tools, we will work out a solution to improve the synchronisation/replication of the staging database (for both the DPIT and FADA import tool) with the production database.
 If successful, we will provide the code to trigger the synchronisation for use with the “sync prod DB” button in the general interface.

+Note: this is not strictly part of the specifications.
+The production database synchronisation is indeed handled manually, nevertheless we are still looking (internally) for a better staging - sync setup to handle the database at Belspo and Gulledelle, and were wondering if the PostgreSQL replication functionality would be useful…